21 Aug Keto & Banting Vs ‘Just Counting Calories’?

 If you answered yes, did you forget that a pint of wine was in the first meal?

-Great, so let’s swap the wine for some sugar and assume we managed to find the same ratio and calorie count.
+Now, let’s revisit the exercise and swap the wine for some sugar and assume we managed to find the same ratio and calorie count as Meal 1.

 Then watch this:

-Now we’re looking at a meal of lamb chops and sugar with a similar calorie count, but if sugar does what it says in the video, maybe we should watch out for sugar too?
+Now we’re looking at a meal of lamb chops and sugar with a similar calorie count, but if sugar does what it says in the video, is it fair to say that even if we’re counting calories, calories from sugar might be more damaging than say, calories from broccoli?

 If you’re a calorie counter, you’ll be OK with me compromising again.
 How’s this?